China accuses NZ of 'gross interference'

 Peters said that since China had passed new national security legislation for Hong Kong, New Zealand could no longer trust that Hong Kong’s criminal justice system was independent from China.

-“The New Zealand Government’s decision is a serious violation of international law and basic norms governing international relations,” she said.
+“The New Zealand Government’s decision is a serious violation of international law and basic norms governing international relations,” Madam Wu said.

 “It is a gross interference in China’s internal affairs.
 The Chinese side has lodged its grave concern and strong opposition.